adikal25/EDA/README.md

-This repository is for explanatory data analysis on various datasets.
+This repository is for practising explanatory data analysis on various datasets.